smol-ai/GodMode/README.md

    - You can modify these keyboard shortcuts if you build it from source.
 - **Resize**: You can resize the overall window with a click n drag.
 Cmd+1/2/3/A/+/- or drag to resize the internal webviews as you wish.
 - **Toggle Models**: You can also enable/disable models from the preferences modal and your choice is persisted.
 We support ChatGPT, Bing, Bard, Claude 1/2.
   - NEW: We have added initial support for https://github.com/oobabooga/text-generation-webui.
 You'll have to go thru their process, including downloading their models ([I use LLaMa-13B-GGML](https://huggingface.co/TheBloke/LLaMa-13B-GGML/blob/main/llama-13b.ggmlv3.q4_0.bin)) and get it running for yourself on http://127.0.0.1:7860/, before you can run it inside of smol menubar (since we just embed the UI).
-However currently the app crashes when a click is simulated.
+It only allows one kind of prompt template now, and **would take a PR** if you can figure out how to make the templating customizable (see the Oobabooga.js provider)
 - **New Chats**: To start a new conversation, cmd+R (simple window refresh, nothing special)

 ## video demo